slikts/ecmaquery/README.md

   * The library includes a small host of utility functions for working with objects and array-like objects, for instance, so that the same `map` method could be used for both types of objects
-    * It should be possible in the future to swap this out with underscore/lodash (or something else) to avoid duplicating any functionality
+    * It should be possible in the future to swap this out with underscore, lodash or something else to avoid duplicating any functionality